-Research found that statistics taken around DUI, OUI, DWI, and the like, varied greatly if they could be found at all.
+The research found that statistics are taken around DUI, OUI, DWI, and the like, varied greatly if they could be found at all.
 Most rates were based on convictions.
-The first step in seeking a defense to get the charges dropped or the case dismissed is … call a DUI lawyer.
-This is your first line of […]
+Let’s check out what percentage of DUI cases get dismissed or dropped.
+The first step in seeking a defense to get the charges dropped or the […]

 The very short answer is 10 years, at a minimum.
 Research came up with Florida retaining the mark on your driving record for 75 years.
 Tennessee retains it for life.
 In the case of the Florida retention, given a DUI offender is likely to be over 15, this means an offender will have to live […]